-During the college's short breaks (Thanksgiving and Spring break), students may request to stay in residence.
-Travel, on campus employment, and internships are reasons that are commonly approved.
+During the College's breaks (Thanksgiving and Spring break), students may request to stay in residence.
+Unreasonable travel, employment and internships are reasons that are commonly approved.
 Not all requests to stay during break periods will be granted.
-Requests must be submitted in writing to the Housing Office (Rotunda 387) or via e-mail at housing@marist.edu using your Marist issued Marist Mail account.
-Requests must be received by the stated deadline in the break housing memo.
-Requests received after the deadline will be denied.
-Students requesting break housing for employment purposes must provide written documentation from his/her employer.
+Requests must be submitted using the appropriate break housing request form.
+Break housing request forms are found on the Housing & Residential Life myMarist portal in advance of all breaks.
+Deadline for all break housing requests is traditionally the Friday preceding a break.
+Requests received after the deadline may be denied.
+Students requesting break housing for employment purposes must provide written documentation from their employer.